The Parish Pastoral Council meets regularly and as needed.

 Members: Pat Bigg, Mark Bonjavanni, Denise Daye, Chris Fenimore, Gail Kohan, Ed Monti, Bob Morris, Marietta Racancoj, Phil Thompson.

-More information can be found via our fellow parishioners and current members of the Parish Pastoral Council
+You can also reach out to our fellow parishioners and current members of the Parish Pastoral Council pictured above.

 Everyone is needed!
 All are welcome!